Less than 5 percent of Asian American churches are led by women of color.

 One of the co-founding and co-lead pastors of Anchor City Church, and works in various capacities with new church leaders in several denominations and organizations, including the PC(USA)’s 1001 New Worshipping Communities and Cyclical Inc.

 Served as the National Coordinator of Asian Ministries at ABHMS for 18 years.
 Currently in training to learn specialized ministries in Chaplaincy.
 In her transition, she has agreed to utilize her leadership skills and ministry experience to facilitate this cohort.

 Associate Dean of Contextual Education and International Partnerships, and Assistant Professor of Contextual Theologies at Columbia Theological Seminary in Decatur, GA.

-Assistant pastor at Grace Community Covenant Church.
+Interim pastor for Redeemer Community Church in San Francisco.
 Served with InterVarsity at Harvard College, and in pastoral ministry at several Bay Area churches.
 Training to be a spiritual director while otherwise responding to the missional opportunities God brings about in daily life as a community chaplain, connector, writer and free agent in his kingdom.

 Licensed clinical psychologist with over 15 years of counseling and clinical experience in the mental health and counseling field.
 Worked with pastoral leadership and seminarians as a spiritual director and currently provides culturally affirmative therapy.

 A major aspect of PastoraLab is the National Quantitative Research on Asian American Congregation Leadership Practice.